CTML-Group/Git-tuto/README.md

 This command copy files from the staging area to the working directory.

 Omit `<files>` to throw away all local changes

+## `git rm`

+This command remove files from the working directory and the staging area

+`--cached`: Remove files from the staging area only and keep them in the working directory.

+---

+## `git mv`

+This command track the movement (renaming) of files

+It essentially moves the file on the filesystem, `git rm`s and then `git add`s the moved file.

+---

+## `git clone <url>`

+This command copies an existing Git repository to your local machine  and checks out a working copy of the latest version of the default branch

+---

+## `git diff`

+This commad shows the exact lines added and removed in the working directory.

+`--cached | --staged`: Compare your staged changes to those of your last commit.

+---

+## `git log`

+This command helps you to browse and inspect the evolution of the project.